 Enhancing qualities of place, by promoting high-quality buildings that relate to historic and surrounding structures and to the street, is an important element in promoting a neighborhood's character, its ultimate viability, and a rational relationship with the rest of the city.
-Specific policies and design guidelines to address this objective are as follows POLICY 3.1.1 Adopt heights that are appropriate for SoMa's location in the city, the prevailing street and block pattern, and the anticipated land uses, while preserving the character of its neighborhood enclaves.
-POLICY 3.1.2 Development should step down in height as it approaches the Bay to reinforce the city's natural topography.
+Specific policies and design guidelines to address this objective are as follows Policy 3.1.1 Adopt heights that are appropriate for SoMa's location in the city, the prevailing street and block pattern, and the anticipated land uses, while preserving the character of its neighborhood enclaves. (see Heights Map) Policy 3.1.2 Development should step down in height as it approaches the Bay to reinforce the city's natural topography.
 Although much of the eastern part of the East SoMa plan is already built out, a few remaining developable parcels remain.
-Development sites should step down in height towards the Bay, POLICY 3.1.3 Relate the prevailing heights of buildings to street and alley width throughout the plan area.
+Development sites should step down in height towards the Bay, Policy 3.1.3 Relate the prevailing heights of buildings to street and alley width throughout the blan area.
 Generally, the height of buildings is set to relate to street widths throughout the plan area.
 An important urban design tool, in specific applications, is to frame streets with buildings or cornice lines that roughly reflect the street's width.
 A core goal of the height districts is to create an urban form that will be intimate for the pedestrian, while improving opportunities for cost-effective housing and allowing for pedestrian-supportive ground floors.

-POLICY 3.1.4 Heights should reflect the importance of key streets in the city's overall urban pattern, while respecting the lower scale development that surrounds South Park and the residential enclaves throughout the plan area.
+Policy 3.1.4 Heights should reflect the importance of key streets in the city's overall urban pattern, while respecting the lower scale development that surrounds South Park and the residential enclaves throughout the plan area (see heights map).
 Generally, the prevailing height of buildings is set to relate to street widths throughout the plan area.
 Height should also be used to emphasize key transit corridors and important activity centers.
 A primary intent of the height districts is to provide greater variety in scale and character while maximizing efficient building forms and enabling gracious ground floors.
 The scale of development and the relationship between street width and building height offer an important orientation cue for users by indicating a street's relative importance in the hierarchy of streets, as well as its degree of formality.
 Taller buildings with more formal architecture should line streets that play an important role in the City's urban pattern.
 South Park is an oasis in an otherwise very urban environment that is transitioning from its industrial past to its increasingly residential and mixed use future.
 It is a prime example of how an intimate relationship between buildings, the street, and open spaces, can meld into a truly enjoyable pedestrian environment.
 Because of this, building heights around South Park are kept lower, maximizing sun access to the park, and preserving the existing relationship between building height and street width.
 Similar logic dictates that development along the many alleys, both in the Residential Enclaves and throughout the rest of East SoMa, should reflect the more intimate scale of these rights-of-way, ensuring a pedestrian-friendly, neighborhood-friendly, environment.
-POLICY 3.1.5 Respect public view corridors.
-Of particular interest are the east-west views to the bay or hills, and several views towards the downtown.
-San Francisco's natural topography provides important wayfinding cues for residents and visitors alike, and views towards the hills or the bay enable all users to orient themselves vis-à-vis natural landmarks.
-Further, the city's striking location between the ocean and the bay, and on either side of the ridgeline running down the peninsula, remains one of its defining characteristics and should be celebrated by the city's built form.